River Frome, Stroud: Water power

 With water power not always sufficient, there was a gradual transition towards steam power.
 The first mill to acquire a Boulton and Watt steam engine on the Frome system was Longfords Mill, Avening, on the Nailsworth Brook.
 They bought a 14 hp beam engine in 1814, and Bond's Mill at Eastington on the Frome bought a 10 hp beam engine in 1818.
 However, many of the mills only saw steam as supplementary power, and continued to rely on water power where they could.
 St Mary's Mill at Chalford reported that they only used their steam engine in very dry seasons, while William Lewis of Brimscombe had between 60 and 80 hp of water power, and a steam engine capable of producing 80 hp, but only half of the steam power was actually used.
 St Mary's Mill claimed that their engine had been made by Boulton and Watt, but Boulton and Watt's records do not show that they supplied the engine.
-By 1850, there were steam engines totalling 806 hp powering the Gloucestershire woollen industry, which included mills on the River Cam and Little Avon River as well as the Frome system, while water power contributed 1495 hp, or 65 percent of the total.
+By 1850, there were steam engines totalling 806 hp powering the Gloucestershire woollen industry, which included mills on the River Cam and Little Avon River as well as the Frome system, while water power contributed 1495 hp, or 65 per cent of the total.
 The number of steam engines increased as the woollen industry gave way to other manufacturing processes, and these were in turn replaced by oil or gas engines, and finally by electric power.